top of page

 Description

-Dr. Javier Cha will demonstrate the use of Palladio for data-assisted digital humanities scholarship.
+Professor Javier Cha will demonstrate the use of Palladio for data-assisted digital humanities scholarship.
 Palladio is a web-based data visualization platform developed at Stanford University to help humanities researchers with limited technical expertise discover patterns in their data.
-Dr. Cha will visualize Voltaire's correspondence network and explain how Palladio and other digital tools will be integrated into the BA(HDT) curriculum.
+Professor Cha will visualize Voltaire's correspondence network and explain how Palladio and other digital tools will be integrated into the BA(HDT) curriculum.

 Speaker